duereg/hugo-site/content/beginners-guide/03a-puck-handling.md

 ## Feints and Deeks

 Rather than going through a lengthy, text-based description of each one of these, I'm just going to show videos.
-Mastering any one move is great and will improve your game tremendously -- mastering and chaining many of them underwater is what great players do.
-(Note that there doesn't appear to be standard, widely accepted terms for these; each country, sometimes each club, uses different names.)
+Mastering any one move is great and will improve your game tremendously - mastering and chaining many of them underwater is what great players do.

 ### Standard Deek